 Misinformation refers to false or inaccurate information spread without harmful intent.
 It can arise from misunderstandings, misinterpretations, or simply outdated data being recirculated.
-On the other hand, disinformation is deliberately misleading or biased information, created with the intent to deceive and cause harm.
-Both forms of false information can spread like wildfire on social media, thanks to the platforms' algorithms designed to maximize user engagement.
+On the other hand, disinformation is deliberately misleading or biased information, created with the intent to deceive and cause

 The journey from misinformation to disinformation involves several stages.
 It often begins with the unintentional spread of inaccurate information.
 This misinformation can be picked up and manipulated by malicious actors who create disinformation to achieve specific goals, such as political gain, financial profit, or social disruption.
-Social media platforms, with their echo chambers and algorithms that favour sensational content, further amplify these false narratives.The impact of this "viral" spread of misinformation and disinformation is profound.
+Social media platforms, with their echo chambers and algorithms that favour sensational content, further amplify these false narratives.
+The impact of this "viral" spread of misinformation and disinformation is profound.
 It affects public health, as seen during the COVID-19 pandemic when false information about treatments and vaccines led to harmful behaviours and vaccine hesitancy.
 It undermines political stability, with disinformation campaigns influencing elections and inciting violence.
 It erodes social cohesion, creating divisions and increasing distrust in institutions.